LuckyJimJD/CivilProcedure/notes/GrableExplanation.md

 - Under state law, Grable was required to specify “the facts establishing the superiority of [its] claim” to the property.
 - Under the federal statute governing the sale of property to satisfy tax delinquencies, the IRS was supposed to give Grable written notice of the seizure.
 The IRS sent Grable notice of the seizure by certified mail, but Grable contended that the statute required personal service of the notice.
 - Grable argued that failure to satisfy the federal statutory notice requirement rendered the sale of the property to Darue invalid.
-- Darue argued that, since Grable received actual notice of the seizure and sale, but failed to exercise its [statutory right to redeem the property](https://www.law.cornell.edu/uscode/text/26/6337) within 180 days of the sale, its purchase of the property was valid.
+- Darue argued that, since Grable received actual notice of the seizure and sale, but failed to exercise its [statutory right to redeem the property](https://www.law.cornell.edu/uscode/text/26/6337) within 180 days of the sale, Darue's purchase of the property was valid.
-- Grable’s right to relief under state law thus depended on the construction and applicability of federal law (i.e. whether service of the IRS notice by certified mail satisfied the federal statute the lack of notice in the form specified by federal law rendered the sale of the property void).
+- Grable’s right to relief thus depended on the construction and applicability of federal law (i.e. whether service of the IRS notice by certified mail satisfied the federal statute the lack of notice in the form specified by federal law rendered the sale of the property void).
+And this issue was actually in dispute between the parties.
+- The real focus of the suit was Grable's right under federal law not to have it's property seized by the IRS without proper notice.
+Grable was merely using a state-law quiet title action as the means to vindicate that right (because federal law itself didn't provide a remedy).

 #### Not Essential